Wedding Anniversary Invitation Wording for Family and Friends

 Do & Don’t - Wedding Anniversary Invitations Guests Can Use

-Guests read an anniversary invitation for tone first, then details.
-The best wording feels personal enough to matter, but clear enough to answer without asking follow-up questions.
+Guests notice the tone of an anniversary invitation first, then look for the details.
+The best wording feels personal and welcoming, yet clear enough that guests can reply without needing to ask extra questions.

 What Makes the Invitation Hard to Use